bastronaut/cellularshortkey/README.md

             SIM ICC Id       : XXXXXXXXXXXXXXXXXX
             Number of telephone numbers  : 0
     ```
-4. In the cloned repo folder, open the profile.xml
-5. Copy and paste the `Subscriber Id` in the `<SubscriberID>` field and the `SIM ICC Id` into the `<SimIccID>` field, save and exit
+4. In the cloned repo folder, open the profile.xml.
+Copy and paste the `Subscriber Id` into the `<SubscriberID>` field and the `SIM ICC Id` into the `<SimIccID>` field, save and exit
-6. In the cloned repo folder, open the profile.xml, right click `shortcutcellular` > Properties
-7. In the Shortcut Key, add your desired Shortkey.
+6. In the cloned repo folder, right click `shortcutcellular.lnk` > Properties.
+In the Shortcut Key, add your desired Shortkey.
 Press OK, and test your shortcut!

 ## QA
 **Q: The bat file works but the shortcut doesn't!**

 A: Make a new shortcut: right click on desktop > new shortcut > browse to bat file > presto

 **Q: It doesn't reconnect to my Wifi when I run it again!**

 A: Not a bug, its a feature (aka not included)